Signal Pilot

 • Use RSI >70 as continuation signal in uptrends (not reversal)

-• Apply Harmonic Oscillator (5-indicator voting) for high-confidence signals
+• Apply Harmonic Oscillator (7-component voting) for high-confidence signals

 • Avoid fading RSI extremes without checking Volume Oracle regime first